seanranderson/experiments/README.md

 The goal of this repository is to make code available from experiments that I have conducted for researchers (or readers) who may want to replicate those experiments.
 They were conducted using custom MATLAB software.
-When papers are published using this code, they will be mentioned within each sub-folder.
+When papers are published that used this code, they will be mentioned within each sub-folder.
 Please forgive minimally annotated code (e.g., missing function descriptions) as this software is still being migrated from my devices to GitHub.